Jennie Boldish Bryan is one of the most respected and accomplished family law attorneys in Western Michigan.

 As testament to her skills and standing, Jennie was recently identified as one of only three Michigan leading matrimonial lawyers by Chambers and Partners, an independent research company operating across 200 jurisdictions which delivers detailed rankings and insight in the world’s leading lawyers.
 In 2019 Jennie was selected by Michigan Lawyers Weekly as a “Leader in the Law”.
 Jennie is also a Fellow of the American Academy of Matrimonial Lawyers, a prestigious and highly selective group of lawyers considered experts in family law.
-She serves as President of the Michigan Chapter of the AAML in 2021-2022, and has, for years, served as the Chair of the Michigan AAML annual seminar, a hugely successful event which educates both lawyers and judges throughout Michigan.
+She served as President of the Michigan Chapter of the AAML in 2021-2022, and has, for years, served as the Chair of the Michigan AAML annual seminar, a hugely successful event which educates both lawyers and judges throughout Michigan.

 Jennie also regularly writes about and teaches a variety of family law topics through the Institute of Continuing Legal Education.
 She has held leadership roles in the Grand Rapids Bar Association.
 In 2013, Legal Aid of Western Michigan honored Jennie with the Michael Barnes Award for Pro Bono Service.
 West Michigan Woman Magazine featured her on its cover as a recognized leader and professional within the Greater Grand Rapids community.

 Outside the practice, Jennie enjoys golf, plays piano, and is active with the Grand Rapids International Fellowship Church as a member of the worship team.

 - U.S. District Court for the Eastern District of Michigan